-Farming for Soil Health
+Farming for soil health

-Current methods of agricultural soil management can dramatically influence soil organic carbon (SOC) but with unpredictable outcomes.
+Today's methods of agricultural soil management can dramatically influence soil organic carbon (SOC) but with unpredictable outcomes.
 This is mainly due to varied rates of decomposition and respiration of a substantial portion of root exudate and soil material releasing it back to the atmosphere as CO2.

 Microbes that live within plant tissues for at least part of their life cycles are called endophytes.
 Groups of these microbes, like nitrogen-fixing bacteria and mycorrhizal fungi, have long been known to benefit plant growth.
 Other endophytes living in plant tissues have been shown to increase fertility, promote plant growth and give protection against stresses such as disease, drought and high temperatures.

 Long-term stable carbon storage